✶ Field notes from people who live here — honest, local hotels in Iceland.

 When to Go & What to Pack

-For the best conditions, hike between late June and early September.
+For the best conditions, we recommend hiking between late June and early September.
 Icelandic weather can change quickly, so pack with layering in mind:

 • Waterproof jacket and pants